RealDoigt/Dew-Programming-Language-Specification/spec.md

 `elif`, short for "else if", is an alternative branching condition for a preceding `if`, `un`, `elif` or `elun`.
 If the preceding conditional evaluated to false, it the code of the `elif` will be evaluated and if true, the code block of the `elif` will be executed.
 If false, it will be skipped like an ordinary `if`.
 You can chain multiple elifs and eluns together.

 #### Elun
-`elun`, short for "else unless", is the equvilalent else if construct for `un`.
+`elun`, short for "else unless", is the equivalent else if construct for `un`.

 #### Else
 If none of the conditionals in a chain are executed, the `else`, which should be last in the chain, will have its code block executed.
 It doesn't come with a condition.
 The `else` is always optional.